cisco-ce/roomos.cisco.com/doc/MTR/RoomOSCalling.md

-# RoomOS Calling
+# Place Webex Calls

 This feature allows you to access the RoomOS calling features seamlessly while using MTR mode.
-Note that your device need to be Webex- and/or SIP- registered to access the RoomOS calling features.
+Note that your device need to be Webex- and/or SIP- registered to make Webex calls and access the calling features.

 1. Swipe from the right on the home screen to open the control panel.
 2. Tap **Call**.